 On June 23rd, the Irvine City Council failed to approve Councilmember Melissa Fox’s motion to begin construction of the Veterans Memorial Park and Cemetery, and also to begin the complex negotiation for transfer of the ARDA site to CalVet.
 Although the vote was 2-2, with Councilmembers Anthony Kuo and Michael Carroll opposed, Mayor Christina Shea said she opposed the motion and left the meeting before the vote.

 Irvine City Council Adopts Citizens’ Initiative that Rezones the ARDA Site Exclusively for a State Veterans Cemetery

-At the May 12, 2020 meeting, the Irvine City Council ended the six-year battle by adopting the citizens’ initiative to rezone the ARDA site exclusively for the Southern California Memorial Park & Cemetery on the original City-owned 125-acre “ARDA” site on the former El Toro Marine Corps Air Station at the Great Park.
+At the May 12, 2020 meeting, the Irvine City Council ended the six-year battle by adopting the citizens’ initiative to rezone the ARDA site exclusively for the Southern California Memorial Park & Cemetery.
+This is the original City-owned 125-acre “ARDA” site on the former Marine Corps Air Station, El Toro at the Great Park.

 OC Registrar of Voters Certifies Ballot Initiative for November 2020 Ballot